Route

 After 45 minutes, he stopped in front of a church, saying he needed to buy his Camino passport.
 But it was too early; the church was closed.
 I told him I had already purchased mine at the cathedral a couple of days ago.

 He asked whether I would go back to the cathedral with him.
 I explained that my goal was to reach Santiago in seven days, so I had to carry on.
-We said goodbye, unaware that on Day 3 I would meet another companion — one I would walk with for nearly half the journey.
+We said goodbye, unaware that on Day 5 I would meet someone who would change the shape of the rest of the walk.

 I continued north through Matosinhos and Vila do Conde, following the Atlantic coast.
 The path was long — about 44 km in the end — and too much of it was on the road.
 After a long, rewarding day, I reached Póvoa de Varzim at around 10:00 pm and checked into The ONE Grand Hotel.